Applied AI

 • Containment and safety rails: Use constrained planning horizons, deterministic fallbacks, and human-in-the-loop review for high-risk outcomes.

-• Model lifecycle management: Maintain model registries, version controls, performance budgets, and automated tests for new agent strategies before deployment.
+• Model lifecycle management: Maintain model registries, version controls, performance budgets, and automated tests for agent strategies before deployment.

 Tooling and platforms